 Evacuation instructions must be clearly communicated to staff and routes and exits must be well defined.
-People must be appointed to act as marshals and as contacts once the assembly area is reached.
+Appoint people to act as marshals and as contacts once the assembly area is reached.
 Assembly areas should be at least 500 metres away from the incident.
 In the case of most vehicle bombs, for instance, this distance would put them beyond police cordons - although it would be advisable to have an alternative about 1km away.